Rail transport in Jordan: Aqaba Railway

 A phosphate train near Ma'an.

 The Aqaba Railway was a freight railway that was managed by the Aqaba Railway Corporation (ARC) and operated in southern Jordan.
-The railway was formed in 1979 to transport phosphate to the port in Aqaba.
-It partly used the tracks of the 1908 Ottoman Hejaz Railway.
-Operations of the railway were suspended in 2018 when phosphate transport was transferred to a new terminal which is not rail connected.
-A successor line to transport phosphate from Al Shidiya and Ghor es-Safi to the new terminal in Port of Aqaba is planned through an agreement between Jordan's Ministry for Transport and Etihad Rail.

-History

 In 1908 the Ottoman Empire built the Hejaz Railway, that ran from Damascus to Medina.
 After World War I and the fall of the Ottoman Empire, the railway never operated south of Ma'an.
-The Hedjaz Jordan Railway operated the tracks of the Hejaz railway in Jordan.
+The Hejaz Jordan Railway operated the tracks of the Hejaz railway in Jordan.
 In 1975 the railway built a branch from Ma'an to Aqaba, a port city on the Gulf of Aqaba.
 In 1979 the Aqaba Railway Corporation (ARC) was incorporated and took over the route from Abiad to Aqaba.
 The purpose of the ARC was to transport phosphates from mines near Abiad and Ma'an to the port in Aqaba.
 The ARC operated only freight trains powered by GE U17C diesel locomotives.

+The railway was formed in 1979 to transport phosphate to the port in Aqaba.
+It partly used the tracks of the 1908 Ottoman Hejaz Railway.
+Operations of the railway were suspended in 2018 when phosphate transport was transferred to a new terminal which is not rail connected.
+A successor line to transport phosphate from Al Shidiya and Ghor es-Safi to the new terminal in Port of Aqaba is planned through an agreement between Jordan's Ministry for Transport and Etihad Rail.